codacy/codacy-rubocop/src/main/resources/docs/description/Style_NilComparison.md

-This cop checks for comparison of something with nil using ==.
+This cop checks for comparison of something with nil using `==` and `nil?`.

+Supported styles are: predicate, comparison.

 # Examples